Best RDSP and DTC Planning Resource for Parents Who Started Late

 The DTC is not just the RDSP gateway — it unlocks several other programs that many families discover years too late:

-- Canada Disability Benefit (CDB): Up to $200/month for adults 18+ with a valid DTC certificate.
-Your child must apply separately at age 18.
+- Canada Disability Benefit (CDB): Up to $200/month for eligible adults ages 18–64 with a valid DTC certificate.
+Your child must apply separately through Service Canada.

-- Canada Student Grant for Students with Permanent Disabilities: $2,800/year non-repayable for post-secondary students with a DTC certificate.
+- Canada Student Grant for Students with Permanent Disabilities: $2,800/year non-repayable for eligible post-secondary students with a recognized disability and federal student-aid eligibility; a DTC certificate is not the grant's stated requirement.

 - Canada Student Grant for Services and Equipment: Up to $20,000/year for disability-related post-secondary expenses — including the updated psychoeducational assessment that universities require.